openai/openai-realtime-console/README.md

 OPENAI_API_KEY=YOUR_API_KEY
 ```

-To use the client API key, add the following line to your `.env file:
+To use the client API key while using the relay server, add the following line to your `.env file:

 ```conf
 REACT_APP_USE_CLIENT_API_KEY=true